-MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS - FORM 51-102F For the year ended December 31, 2021
+MANAGEMENT'S DISCUSSION & ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS - FORM 51-102F For the three months ended March 31, 2022

-This Management's Discussion and Analysis ("MD&A") reviews the activities of Canterra Minerals Corporation ("Canterra", or the "Company") and compares the financial results for the year ended December 31, 2021 ("fiscal 2021") with the comparable period in 2020 ("fiscal 2020").
-This MD&A should be read in conjunction with the audited consolidated financial statements and accompanying notes for the year ended December 31, 2021, copies of which are filed under the Company's profile on the SEDAR website, www.sedar.com.
+This Management's Discussion and Analysis ("MD&A") reviews the activities of Canterra Minerals Corporation ("Canterra", or the "Company") and compares the financial results for the three months period ended March 31, 2022 ("first quarter 2022") with the comparable period in 2021 ("first quarter 2021").
+This MD&A should be read in conjunction with interim condensed consolidated financial statements for the first quarter 2022 and the audited consolidated financial statements and accompanying notes for the year ended December 31, 2021, copies of which are filed under the Company's profile on the SEDAR website, www.sedar.com.

 The Company was incorporated as 580312 B.C.
 Ltd. in British Columbia on February 18, 1999 and adopted the name "Diamondex Resources Ltd." on March 23, 1999.
 The Company adopted its present name on December 9, 2009, in connection with the business combination of Diamondex and Triex Minerals Corporation ("Triex").
 The Company's head office and principal address is Suite 580 - 625 Howe Street, Vancouver, British Columbia, Canada, V6C 2T6.
-The Company's registered and records office is Suite 2300 - 550 Burrard Street, Vancouver, British Columbia, Canada, V6C 2B5.
+The Company's registered and records office is Suite 2200 - 885 W Georgia Street, Vancouver, British Columbia, Canada, V6C 3E8.
 The Company's functional currency is the Canadian dollar.

-The information in this MD&A is provided as of the date of this MD&A, April 28, 2022 (the "Report Date").
+The information in this MD&A is provided as of the date of this MD&A, May 19, 2022 (the "Report Date").